android-coco/litaotao.github.io/files/CFA level 1 错题集.md

 5. Global registered shares are traded in different currencies on stock exchanges around the world.
 6. the primary goal of firm management is to increase the book value of the firm's equity and thereby increase the market value of its equity. and $book \ value = total \ assets - total \ liabilities$, $roe = \frac {Net Income}{(BV_{t-1} + BV_{t}) / 2} = \frac {Net \ Income}{BV_{t-1}} $，如果 book value 多变的话计算 roe 就用 book value 均值咯。
 7. Companies try to raise funds at the lowest possible cost.
 Therefore, cost of equity is used as a proxy for the minimum required rate of return.
-8. $book value = total assets - total liabilities$,
+8. $book \ value = total \ assets - total \ liabilities$,

-### Session 14 | R49: Introduction to Industry and Company Analysis

 1. Tactical asset allocation involves timing investments in asset classes and does not make use of industry analysis.
 2. A sector rotation strategy is conducted by investors wishing to time investment in industries through an analysis of fundamentals and/or business-cycle conditions.
-3. The Russell system uses three tiers, whereas the other two systems are based on four tiers or levels.
+3. The Russell system uses three tiers, and Industry classification benchmark and Global industry classification standard uses four tiers or levels.
 4. Personal care products 是指个人护理品，属于 comsumer staples，日常用品；
+5. Business-cycle sensitivity falls on a continuum and is not a discrete “either–or” phenomenon.
-5. Constructing a peer group is a subjective process, and a logical starting point is to begin with a commercially available classification system.
+6. Constructing a peer group is a subjective process, and a logical starting point is to begin with a commercially available classification system.
 This system will identify a group of companies that may have properties comparable to the business activity of interest.
-6. discretionary/staples: 可选消费品/日常消费品；
+7. discretionary/staples: 可选消费品/日常消费品；
-7. economies of scale -> reduce per-unit cost -> increase profit;
+8. economies of scale -> reduce per-unit cost -> increase profit;
-8. embryonic: slow growth, high prices, large investment required, high risk of failure;
+9. embryonic: slow growth, high prices, large investment required, high risk of failure;
-9. growth: rapid growth, limited competitive pressures, falling prices, increasing profitability;
+10. growth: rapid growth, limited competitive pressures, falling prices, increasing profitability;
-10. shakeout: growth has slowed, intense competition, increasing industry overcapacity, declining profitability, increased cost cutting, increased failures;
+11. shakeout: growth has slowed, intense competition, increasing industry overcapacity, declining profitability, increased cost cutting, increased failures;
-11. mature: slow growth, consolidation, high barriers to entry, stable pricing, superior firms gain market share;
+12. mature: slow growth, consolidation, high barriers to entry, stable pricing, superior firms gain market share;
-12. decline: negative growth, declining prices, consolidation;
+13. decline: negative growth, declining prices, consolidation;
-13. An industry that has high barriers to entry generally requires substantial physical capital and/or financial investment.
+14. An industry that has high barriers to entry generally requires substantial physical capital and/or financial investment.
 With weak pricing power in the industry, finding a buyer for excess capacity (i.e., to exit the industry) may be difficult.
-14. The cost structure is an appropriate element when analyzing the supply of the product, but analysis of demand relies on the product’s differentiating characteristics and the customers’ needs and wants.
+15. The cost structure is an appropriate element when analyzing the supply of the product, but analysis of demand relies on the product’s differentiating characteristics and the customers’ needs and wants.

-### Session 14 | R50: Equity Valuation Concepts and Basic Tools

 1. FCFE = net income + depreciation - increase in working capital - FCInv - debt principal payments + new debt
 2. FCFE = cash flow from operations - FCInv + net borrowing, and $P0 = \sum \frac {FCFE_t}{(1 + k_e)_{}^{t}}$